 School Programs: Early Childhood

 - Wind Blows: (Pre-K, K, & 1st Grade) Concentrate and remember a sequence of events in a story.
 Experiment with a fan and small objects, create a windsock and learn how people use wind.

 - Pre-Wizard of Oz: (Pre-K, K, & 1st Grade) Identify bully/buddy characteristics of Oz characters and examine real-life situations.
 Design a craft stick house and remember, "There's no place like home."
 Standards: Art, Language Arts, Social Studies

-- Animal Home Discovery: (Pre-K, K, & 1st Grade) Puppets, tracks, and scat used for identification.
+- Animal Home Discovery: (Pre-K, K, & 1st Grade) Use tracks and scat to identify animal puppets and replica homes.
 Large motor skills activity with animal movements.
-Track prints take home project.
+Create prints of animal tracks to take home.